Fund transfers

 2. Tap the "Manage tokens" button.

-3. In the list of tokens, find the needed cryptocurrency using the search bar.
+3. In the list of tokens, find the required cryptocurrency using the search bar.

-4. To the right of the cryptocurrency name is an arrow, tap on it, and the list of available networks will open.
+4. To the right of the cryptocurrency name you’ll see an arrow.
+Tap it to reveal the list of available networks.

 5. Turn on the toggle (switch) of the network you want and tap the "Save changes" button.
-Here you may need to scan the card again.
+You may need to scan the card again.

-6. Once the token is added to the main screen, tap on it, and you will see the public address.
+6. Once the token has been added to the main screen, tap on it and you’ll see the public address.

-• Does the wallet address stay the same for the entire time of use?
+• Does the wallet address stay the same for the entire time it’s used?
 Can I create multiple addresses for one token?

-All cryptocurrency wallet addresses remain the same.
+All cryptocurrency wallet addresses remain unchanged.
 Public and private keys are changed only when you reset the card to factory settings and create a new wallet.

-• Why are the addresses of the different tokens the same?
+• Why are the addresses of different tokens the same?

-The token addresses on the same network and addresses on all EVM-compliant blockchains are the same for ease of funds transfer.
+Token addresses on the same network and addresses on all EVM-compliant blockchains are the same in order to facilitate the convenient transfer of funds.

-• What is the fee for funds transfer?
+• What is the fee for transferring funds?

 Tangem does not charge any fees when transferring funds.
-Only a network fee needs to be paid.
+Only a network commission is paid.

 This is a transaction fee that is paid to miners or validators.
-The fees depend on the network you use.
-For example, a Bitcoin transaction will have a different fee in comparison to transactions placed on the Bitcoin Cash, Ethereum, or Litecoin network.
+The fees vary depending on the network you use.
+For example, a Bitcoin transaction will have a different fee in comparison to transactions placed on the Bitcoin Cash, Ethereum or Litecoin networks.
 Fees can fluctuate depending on market demand and network capacity.

-• How to find out the network fee on the token transfer?
+• How do I find out the network fee for a token transaction?

-The amount of the fee is shown in the token-sending window.
+The size of the fee is displayed in the token sending window.
 Enter the destination address and transfer amount, and you will see the network fee.

 • Why is the "Send" button inactive?

-The network fee is always paid in the native coin of the network on which you make the transfer.
-For example, for BNB Smart Chain (BEP20) tokens, the fee is charged in BNB, for Tron tokens — in TRX, etc. In this situation, it is necessary to check the availability of the native currency on balance to pay the fee.
+The network fee is always paid in the native coin of the network on which you are making the transfer.
+For BNB Smart Chain (BEP-20) tokens, the fee is charged in BNB, while for TRON tokens it’s TRX.
+You should check the availability of the relevant currency in your balance to make sure you can pay the fee.

 • What does rent on the Solana network mean?

-This is the type of commission that exists on the Solana blockchain.
-Solana network charges a rent of 0.000002439 SOL every two days.
+This is the type of commission used on the Solana blockchain.
+The Solana network charges a rent of 0.000002439 SOL every two days.
 Accounts that can't afford the rent are purged from the network.
-Deposit your account with more than 0.00089088 SOL to use it for free.
+Deposit more than 0.00089088 SOL to your account to use it for free.

-• How to buy cryptocurrency?
-How to top up Tangem wallet from a bank card?
+• How do I buy cryptocurrency?
+How do I top up my Tangem Wallet using a bank card?

-The Tangem app allows you to buy cryptocurrency directly from your bank card through the integrated service Mercuryo.
+The Tangem app allows you to buy cryptocurrency directly with your bank card via the integrated Mercuryo service.
 To do this, you should open the Tangem app by scanning your card and entering the access code.
 Then, on the main screen, choose the required cryptocurrency and tap the "Buy" button (or "Actions" and then "Buy").
 After this, you will be redirected to the Mercuryo service.
-Detailed step-by-step instructions on buying cryptocurrency from a bank card through Mercuryo can be found at the link.
+Detailed step-by-step instructions on buying cryptocurrency with a bank card through Mercuryo can be found via the link.
+Terms of purchase (available fiat currencies, supported cryptocurrencies, minimum/maximum limits, commissions, payment methods and non-operational countries) can be found on the Mercuryo website.

 • Why is the "Buy" button inactive on some tokens?

-Buying cryptocurrencies in the Tangem app is done through the Mercuryo partner service.
-The cryptocurrencies available for purchase through the service are listed on the Mercuryo website at the link.
+Buying cryptocurrencies in the Tangem app is carried out through the Mercuryo partner service.
+The cryptocurrencies available for purchase through the service are listed on the Mercuryo website via the link.

-• What is the fee when buying cryptocurrency from a bank card?
+• What is the fee when buying cryptocurrency using a bank card?

-Buying cryptocurrency in the Tangem app is done through the Mercuryo partner service.
-Accordingly, the amount of commission is set by Mercuryo service, not by Tangem.
-You can read more about the commission for buying cryptocurrency from the card on the Mercuryo website at the link.
+Buying cryptocurrency in the Tangem app is carried out through the Mercuryo partner service.
+Accordingly, the commission is set by Mercuryo, not Tangem.
+You can read more about the commissions for buying cryptocurrency using a card on the Mercuryo website via the link.

-• What to do if I can't send a transaction?
+• What do I do if I can't send a transaction?

-If you face an error when sending cryptocurrency from Tangem wallet, please send a request in the Tangem app in the appropriate window "Can't send transaction" by tapping on the "Contact support" button.
+If you face an error when sending cryptocurrency from Tangem Wallet, please send a request in the Tangem app in the "Can't send transaction" window by tapping on the "Contact support" button.

-• How to send cryptocurrency from the Tangem wallet?
+• How do I send cryptocurrency from Tangem Wallet?

-You can send cryptocurrency from your wallet in the Tangem app to the required recipient address.
+You can send cryptocurrency from your wallet in the Tangem app to a recipient address of your choice.

 To do this: